fatmakahveci/fatmakahveci.com-sources/content/coding note/aws.md

     - It is ideal for workloads that require high, sequential read and write access to large datasets on local storage.
     - In computing, the term input/output operations per second (IOPS) is a metric that measures the performance of a storage device.
 It indicates how many different input or output operations a device can perform in one second.
 Storage optimized instances are designed to deliver tens of thousands of low-latency, random IOPS to applications.
     - i.e., distributed file systems, data warehousing applications, and high-frequency online transaction processing (OLTP) systems.

+#### 2.2.3.
+Pricing

+##### 2.2.3.1.
+On-demand

+- Ideal for short-term, irregular workloads that cannot be interrupted.
+- No upfront costs or minimum contracts apply.
+- The instances run continuously until you stop them, and you pay for only the compute time you use.
+- Sample use cases for _On-Demand Instances_ include developing and testing applications and running applications that have unpredictable usage patterns.
+- On-Demand Instances are not recommended for workloads that last a year or longer.

+##### 2.2.3.2.
+Saving Plans

+- _Amazon EC2 Savings Plans_ enable you to reduce your compute costs by committing to a consistent amount of compute usage for a 1-year or 3-year term.
+- Any usage up to the commitment is charged at the discounted _Savings Plan_ rate (for example, $10 an hour).
+Any usage beyond the commitment is charged at regular _On-Demand_ rates.

+##### 2.2.3.3.
+Reserved Instances

+- _Reserved Instances_ are a billing discount applied to the use of _On-Demand Instances_ in your account.
+- You can purchase _Standard Reserved_ and _Convertible Reserved Instances_ for a 1- or 3-year term, and _Scheduled Reserved Instances_ for a 1-year term.
+- At the end of a _Reserved Instance_ term, you can continue using the _Amazon EC2_ instance without interruption.
+However, you are charged _On-Demand_ rates until you do one of the following:
+  - Terminate the instance.
+  - Purchase a new _Reserved Instance_ that matches the instance attributes (instance type, Region, tenancy, and platform).

+##### 2.2.3.4.
+Spot Instances

+- _Spot Instances_ are ideal for workloads with flexible start and end times, or that can withstand interruptions.
+- _Spot Instances_ use unused _Amazon EC2_ computing capacity.
+- Suppose that you have a background processing job that can start and stop as needed (such as the data processing job for a customer survey).
+You want to start and stop the processing job without affecting the overall operations of your business.
+If you make a Spot request and _Amazon EC2_ capacity is available, your Spot Instance launches.
+However, if you make a Spot request and _Amazon EC2_ capacity is unavailable, the request is not successful until capacity becomes available.
+The unavailable capacity might delay the launch of your background processing job.
+- After you have launched a _Spot Instance_, if capacity is no longer available or demand for _Spot Instances_ increases, your instance may be interrupted.
+This might not pose any issues for your background processing job.
+However, in the earlier example of developing and testing applications, you would most likely want to avoid unexpected interruptions.
+Therefore, choose a different EC2 instance type that is ideal for those tasks.

+##### 2.2.3.5.
+Dedicated Hosts

+- Dedicated Hosts are physical servers with Amazon EC2 instance capacity that is fully dedicated to your use.
+- You can use your existing per-socket, per-core, or per-VM software licenses to help maintain license compliance.
+You can purchase On-Demand Dedicated Hosts and Dedicated Hosts Reservations.
+Of all the Amazon EC2 options that were covered, Dedicated Hosts are the most expensive.

 #### 2.2.4.
 Scaling EC2